tagohd/mono/Big Ideas and Big Questions.md

 	- They also don't have a [[SOUL]] [question:: Is "not having a SOUL" a disability?
 In this world, it could be.]

 %%
-Sudosays:: I have responded.
+sudoMajor:: I have responded.
 Also, the characters have disabilities now.
 Priority:: 10
 #majorChange  #unseenByLun
 %%